 Spider-Man: Brand New Day Trailer May Hint at Another Historic MCU Villain

-Another Spider-Man villain, from his most reviled story in the comics, could make their live-action debut.
+Another Spider-Man villain from the hero's most reviled story in the comics could make their live-action debut.

 By Pierre Chanliau Posted: